JuliaCollections/DataStructures.jl/README.rst

 Currently one sorted container is provided:
 SortedDict.
-*SortedDict* is similar to the built-in Julia type Dict except with the additional feature that the keys are stored in sorted order and can be efficiently iterated in this order.
+*SortedDict* is similar to the built-in Julia type Dict with the additional feature that the keys are stored in sorted order and can be efficiently iterated in this order.
 SortedDict is a subtype of Associative.
-Formally, SortedDict is a parametrized type with three parameters, the key type ``K``, the value type ``V``, and the ordering type ``O``.
+SortedDict is a parametrized type with three parameters, the key type ``K``, the value type ``V``, and the ordering type ``O``.

-SortedDict internally uses a 2-3 tree.
-A 2-3 tree is a kind of balanced tree and is described in many elementary data structure textbook.
+SortedDict internally uses a 2-3 tree, which is a kind of balanced tree and is described in many elementary data structure textbook.